Skip to content

 The Remarkable Rocks in the Flinders Chase reserve

 One of the reasons why the wildlife in Kangaroo Island is well protected is mainly thanks to the experience gained on the mainland.
-What not many people know, in fact, is that many Australian animals are in danger of extinction because of cats, foxes, rabbits, and other animals introduced from other continents in the past two centuries.
-So the local government has tried it’s best to reduce the population of those animals.
+Not many people know that many Australian animals are in danger of extinction because of cats, foxes, rabbits, and other animals introduced from other continents in the past two centuries.
+So, the local government has tried its best to reduce the population of those animals.

 koala bear of kangaroo island in australia

-The current greatest dangers for the island’s animals are at the moment wild cats and fire.
+The greatest dangers for the island’s animals are wild cats and fire.

 fire

-Of course, this does not apply to animals who have to flee as soon as the fire starts, and must do so quickly.
-Sadly many species can’t run very fast and die.
-Keep in mind that the Australian forests are mostly composed of eucalyptus trees whose leaves are rich in oil.
-When a tree of eucalyptus burns its leaves explode and this can create a fire storm.
-The storm can spread pretty fast since the wind can blow at a staggering 80 Kmh!
+Of course, this does not apply to animals who must flee as soon as the fire starts and do so quickly.
+Sadly, many species can’t run very fast and die.
+Remember that Australian forests are mostly composed of eucalyptus trees with oily leaves.
+When a tree of eucalyptus burns, its leaves explode, and this can create a firestorm.
+The storm can spread quickly since the wind can blow at 80 Kmh!

 How to get to Kangaroo Island and other useful info